-Not all tattoo removal lasers are created equal.
+Not all laser tattoo removal are created equal.
 As previously mentioned, laser tattoo removal is complex due to the many variables.
 Previously, clinicians would employ multiple lasers to treat tattoos.
 Often, they would use more than one laser to treat the same tattoo because of multiple colors, depth and other factors.
 This typically meant more removal sessions, longer sessions, increased discomfort, and side effects such as incomplete removal and “ghosting”.
 Ghosting is when the tattoo is removed, but a white shadow in the shape of the tattoo is left behind as the natural pigment has been removed from the skin.

-When researching and selecting a provider for tattoo removal, it is important to understand the type of laser technology they will be using.
+When researching and selecting a provider for laser tattoo removal, it is important to understand the type of laser technology they will be using.
 The latest and most advanced on the market is the PiQo4.
-The PiQo4 is essentially four tattoo removal lasers in one instrument as it uses four laser wavelengths instead of one or two.
+The PiQo4 is essentially four laser tattoo removal in one instrument as it uses four laser wavelengths instead of one or two.
 It combines these multiple wavelengths with both and picosecond (one trillionth of a second) energies for pulse blending or stacking.
 This allows the laser to penetrate deeper into the skin while still breaking up shallow ink particles making it monanosecond (a billionth of a second)re effective at achieving maximum color clearance.
 Other features of this advanced tattoo removal laser include a larger spot size for quicker treatments sessions and cooling technology for more comfortable treatment.